 While it took a pandemic to make educators in India adopt a virtual learning environment, the measures put in place for the time being provide only a reprieve.
 Most universities are using ad hoc means to hold classes.
 They are making do with whatever limited resources they have.
 Every educator knows they have only found a short term solution that will last at most a few weeks or months.
 It is not a permanent learning solution, and steps will have to be taken to introduce lasting solutions.

 The government is paying attention and knows the challenges educators face.
-It has taken steps to facilitate education in virtual classrooms.
-For instance, the Indian finance minister announced that the top 100 Indian universities could start having virtual classes.
+It has taken steps to facilitate education in virtual classrooms using tools such as GPU Dedicated Server and Azure Windows Virtual Desktop etc. For instance, the Indian finance minister announced that the top 100 Indian universities could start having virtual classes.
 Now that the government has come on board, universities have to move to a more structured way to provide virtual classes.
 Applications like Zoom have to given way to platforms that are designed for virtual lessons.
 A few challenges remain, however.

 The infrastructure is sufficient yet inadequate